Brushing your dog’s teeth may seem like an odd thing to do. But regular brushing is very important for your dog’s dental health.

-All this bacteria in your dogs mouth can cause abscesses, rotting, tooth loss, and bone deterioration.
-If bacteria from the infected gums makes it into your dog’s blood stream then your dog’s vital organs are in danger.
+All these bacteria in your dog’s mouth can cause abscesses, rotting, tooth loss, and bone deterioration.
+If bacteria from the infected gums makes it into your dog’s bloodstream then your dog’s vital organs are in danger.

 Can you use human toothpaste on a Dog?

 Now that you know the importance of brushing your dog’s teeth, you may be thinking you and your pooch can just share your toothpaste?

 Human toothpaste is made to foam since humans spit out the toothpaste when they’re done.
 Dogs, on the other hand, can not spit and swallowing human toothpaste is deadly.

 Human toothpaste contains fluoride.
 Although safe for humans, fluoride is poisonous to dogs and therefore human toothpaste is very bad for Dogs.